 In the policy stream, public health advocacy was critical.
 Previously, the policy influence of public health alcohol advocates had been constrained by a lack of organisation, despite key individuals playing a role in the policy networks around the Department of Health (Thom, 1999).
 In 2007, the Alcohol Health Alliance was established as an umbrella organisation calling for government action on price, availability and alcohol marketing, with Professor Sir Ian Gilmore as Chairman.
 As a number of studies have shown, the amplified ‘source credibility’ that accrues from medical professionals taking the lead in policy advocacy is significant (Smith, 2012: 64; Jones and McBeth, 2010: 344; Lorenc et al., 2014: 3), and Professor Gilmore's role was critical.
 As one senior Department of Health civil servant observed, Gilmore's work 'really began to put alcohol onto the agenda ... [he] had an open door because he was the President of a Royal College [but also] because of the profile he was getting' [Author interview].

-Over this period support for MUP was expressed by the Home Affairs Select Committee (2008); Health Select Committee (2010a), NICE (2010) and he Chief Medical Officer, Sir Liam Donaldson (2009).
+Over this period support for MUP was expressed by the Home Affairs Select Committee (2008); Health Select Committee (2010a), NICE (2010) and the Chief Medical Officer, Sir Liam Donaldson (2009).
 The fact that the SNP took the political lead in introducing MUP to Scotland in 2012, also added to pressure on the Westminster Government to act.

 Finally in the political stream, the political emphasis placed by the Conservatives on attacking New Labour’s alcohol policies meant targeting problem drinking was strategically important.
 Furthermore, while in opposition the Conservative Party had moved closer to public health approaches in its health policy (Baggott, 2011: 94).
 By the late-2000s, no major party was calling for liberalisation of alcohol policies and there was widespread support for action to tackle both the ‘scourge of binge drinking’ and the demonstrable rise in alcohol mortality and hospital admissions.
 In that respect, all three ‘policy streams’ had aligned: however, in England at least, the policy window only remained open for a brief time.